Address-based householding

 The Merged Households table applies address-based householding and address standardization to the output of the Merged Customers table and adds a column for household ID.
 Use the Merged Households table to improve campaigns that send offers to shared physical addresses, such as direct mail campaigns.

-This section walks through the default SQL template that is used to define how address-based householding works in Amperity.
+The Merged Households table starts as a SQL template that defines how address-based householding works in Amperity.

 1. From the Customer 360 tab, under All Databases, select the menu for the customer 360 database, and then click Edit.